When a former patient dies: completing the death certificate

 The Australian Bureau of Statistics Information Paper on Cause of Death Certification also provides guidance on recording deaths due to complex or non-specific causes such as frailty, natural causes and COVID.

-It may be appropriate to contact the family of the deceased person to discuss the probable cause of death - if doing so, bear in mind the privacy issues as the confidentiality of health information survives a person’s death (see Avant - Medical records of deceased patients for more information).
+It may be appropriate to contact the family of the deceased person to discuss the probable cause of death - if doing so, bear in mind the privacy issues as the confidentiality of health information survives a person’s death (see for more information).

 What are the options if you’re not comfortable completing the death certificate?